WMT-Chat-task/WMT-Chat-task.github.io/index.md

 1. **Zero-shot**: In this task participants have to develop machine translation systems without access to any in-domain training data.
 2. **Low-resource**: In this task participants have to develop machine translation systems with access to bilingual conversations without reference translations.

-## Paper Describing Your Metric
-You are invited to submit a short paper (4 to 6 pages) to WMT describing your translation model.
-Information on how to submit is available here.
-Shared task submission description papers are non-archival, and you are not required to submit a paper if you do not want to.
-If you don't, we ask that you give an appropriate reference describing your metric that we can cite in the overview paper.

 ## Datasets